By Clay Imports in How To , Tile Maintenance

 - Clean lint-free cotton cloth

 Before, during, and shortly a cement tile installation, each and every tile needs to be sealed.
 This will protect the tiles from absorbing moisture.
-As a great side effect, it will also give your tiles a nice sheen.
-We have been part of the cement tile industry for a long time now.
-And the most common problems associated with cement tile installation are insufficient or inadequate sealing, and grout pigment staining.
-Here are our guidelines to help minimize staining issues:
+The most common problems associated with cement tile installation are insufficient or inadequate sealing and grout pigment staining.

-Confirm that the cement tile is sealed properly with a reliable product before, during and after installation.
+The cement tile must be sealed properly with a reliable product before, during and after installation.
 We recommend Miracle Seal 511 Porous Plus.

 Cement tile solid color patchwork.
 Design by Kim Wolfe of the Minimal Animal.